How to Calculate And Reduce Your Churn Rate (2023)

 4. Track and monitor NPS and CES scores

 Customer-success metrics like Net Promoter Score (NPS) and Customer Effort Score (CES) are indicators of how well your customers are satisfied with your service.

 NPS scores indicate how likely users are to recommend your service to others.
 Generally speaking, the higher your NPS score, the lower the risk for churn.
 CES scores measure how easy or hard it is for customers to use your product.
 Undoubtedly, if customers find your product difficult, they are more likely to churn.

-Customer experience tools like Hotjar help you track and monitor both your NPS and CES scores with surveys.
+Customer experience tools like Whatfix help you track and monitor both your NPS and CES scores with surveys.

 Customer feedback gives you clear signals about how to make a product that provides user value and, in turn, keeps customers around.
-If a dozen customers express frustration your product lacks an integration with another widely used app, which gives your product team a pretty clear signal that an integration will likely satisfy your customers and, in turn, decrease churn.
+If a dozen customers express frustration that your product lacks integration with another widely used app, this gives your product team a clear signal that getting the development work for the integration into your product roadmap will likely satisfy your customers and, in turn, decrease churn.

 Finally, consider solutions your customers suggest in feedback; they could lead to better outcomes.

 Market conditions are constantly evolving.
 As new technologies and tools enter the arena, you should expect the needs and demands of your customers to shift as a result.